-of rows pursuant to Commission Implementing Regulation (EU) No. 1423/2013 Common Equity Tier 1 Capital: instruments and reserves (A) Amount at disclosure date (B) Regulation (EU) No. 575/2013 article reference Instruments Indirect holdings of CET1 - 472 (8) (b) - Instruments Synthetic holdings of CET1 472 (8) (b) Reciprocal cross holdings of CET1 Capital of financial sector entities where the institution does not hold a significant investment in those entities 472 (9) (a) - Reciprocal cross holdings of CET1 Capital of financial sector entities where the institution has a significant investment in those entities 472 (9) (b) CET1 Capital instruments of financial sector entities where the institution does not have a significant investment in those entities 472 (10) CET1 Capital instruments of financial sector entities where the institution has a significant investment in those entities 472 (11) - Deferred tax assets that rely on future profitability and arise from temporary differences, as well as 470 Exception of deduction of investments in insurance companies - 471 Additional deduction and adjustment items, as well as deductions - 19.9 481 27 Qualifying AT1 deductions that exceed the ATI Capital of the institution (negative amount) 36 (1) (j) 28 Total regulatory adjustments to Common Equity Tier 1 (CET1) Capital - 27.8 29 Common Equity Tier 1 (CET1) Capital 1,406.8

-Additional lier 1 (AI1) Capital: instruments

-30 Capital instruments and the related share premium accounts 115.2 51, 52 31 of which, classified as equity under applicable accounting standards 32 of which, classified as liabilities under applicable accounting standards 33 Amount of qualifying items referred to in Article 484 (4) and the related share premium accounts subject to phase-out from AT1 486 (3) Public sector capital injections grandfathered until 1 January 2018 483 (3) 34 Qualifying Tier 1 Capital included in Consolidated AT1 Capital (including minority interests not included in row 5) issued by subsidiaries and held by third parties 85, 86, 480 35 of which, instruments issued by subsidiaries subject to phase-out 486 (3) 36 Additional Tier 1 (AT1) Capital before regulatory adjustments 115.2
+Official numberir of rows pursuant to Commission Implementing Regulation (EU) g (A) Amount at (B) Regulation (EU) No. 1423/2013 Common Equity Tier 1 Capital: instruments and reserves disclosure date No. 575/2013 article reference Instruments Indirect holdings of CET1 472 (8) (b) Instruments Synthetic holdings of CET1 472 (8) (b) Reciprocal cross holdings of CET1 Capital of financial sector entities where the institution does not hold a significant investment in those entities - 472 (9) (a) Reciprocal cross holdings of CET1 Capital of financial sector entities where the institution has a significant investment in those entities 472 (9) (b) CET1 Capital instruments of financial sector entities where the institution does not have a significant investment in those entities 472 (10) CET1 Capital instruments of financial sector entities where the institution has a significant investment in those entities 472 (11) Deferred tax assets that rely on future profitability and arise from temporary differences, as well as - 470 Exception of deduction of investments in insurance companies - 471 Additional deduction and adjustment items, as well as deductions - 17.6 481 27 Qualifying AT1 deductions that exceed the ATI Capital of the institution (negative amount) - 36 (1) (j) 28 Total regulatory adjustments to Common Equity Tier 1 (CET1) Capital - 21.8 29 Common Equity Tier 1 (CET1) Capital 1,517.0 Additional Tier 1 (AT1) Capital: instruments 30 Capital instruments and the related share premium accounts 115.7 51, 52 31 of which, classified as equity under applicable accounting standards 32 of which, classified as liabilities under applicable accounting standards 33 Amount of qualifying items referred to in Article 484 (4) and the related share premium accounts subject to phase-out from AT1 486 (3) Public sector capital injections grandfathered until 1 January 2018 483 (3) 34 Qualifying Tier 1 Capital included in Consolidated AT1 Capital (including minority interests not included in row 5) issued by subsidiaries and held by third parties 85, 86, 480 35 of which, instruments issued by subsidiaries subject to phase-out 486 (3) 36 Additional Tier 1 (AT1) Capital before regulatory adjustments 115.7